sourcegraph/sourcegraph-public-snapshot/test/e2e2/README.md

 In `e2etypes.py`, you'll find utility functions and a `Driver` class that provides convenience methods for finding UI components and initiating user actions.

+After writing the test, run `make deploy` to regenerate the Docker image for the production end-to-end tests.

 ### Important tips